Béla Fleck and the Flecktones: Return to quartet

 In April 1997, the Flecktones became a quartet again, as they added saxophone player Jeff Coffin to the mix.
-Coffin would remain in the band from 1997 until 2008.
 In June 1997, the Flecktones opened for the Dave Matthews Band.
 In July the Flecktones toured Europe and sat in on the second set of a Phish show in Lyon, France.
 This marked the second and final time that the Flecktones played with Phish.

 In June 1998, the Flecktones released their sixth album, and fifth studio album, Left of Cool.
 It represented a switch from previous Flecktones albums, as the band, according to critic Terri Horak, "jettisoned their self-imposed rule to only record what could be duplicated on live instruments."
 In July 2000, the Flecktones released their seventh album, Outbound, another studio album.
 The Flecktones' philosophy with this album was to do something different from everything they had done before.
 What makes Outbound unique is the way in which the Flecktones recorded the album.
 The quartet recorded each track on the album, then invited guest musicians to overdub vocals or instrumentation.
 Outbound guests include Jon Anderson from Yes, Shawn Colvin, and John Medeski, of Medeski, Martin and Wood, to name a few.

 Live at the Quick, which was also released as a DVD, is the band's eighth album and second live album.
 For fans of live Flecktones, this album, like Live Art, successfully captured the sound and feel of the Flecktones in concert.

 In February 2006, the band released their tenth album, The Hidden Land.
 As with every Flecktones album, they needed to change something from their last album.
 For The Hidden Land, the Flecktones didn't want any guest musicians. "'The truth is, the last few records are not what we are,' Fleck said.
 'Obviously, we loved playing with those musicians, but if you keep on doing it, you become a gathering point rather than a group with its own identity.'"
 For the Flecktones to keep moving forward, they felt their music had to get back to the roots of the quartet.

+Jeff Coffin amicably left the band in 2010 to join the Dave Matthews Band.
+Original member Howard Levy rejoined the following year in 2011, when the band recorded and released their eleventh album Rocket Science.

+In June 2012, following another summer tour, the Flecktones announced their hiatus as a band.

 Reunion

-In June 2012, following another summer tour, the Flecktones announced their hiatus as a band.
 In January 2016, the Flecktones announced a short reunion tour scheduled for June 2016, confirming an appearance at the Telluride Bluegrass Festival on June 16, 2016.
 In 2017, the band announced concerts for June–August 2017, and also confirmed a tour with Chick Corea Elektric Band in August 2017.